 - 112 g fresh grated ginger

 - 3-4 g molasses

-- Add water to a 1-gallon or larger glass or ceramic container.
-You can heat the water to hasten sugar dissolution, but cool it to body temperature (100°F/37°C) or lower after dissolving sugar and before adding grains.
-Zero the scale.
+- Add water to a large (1 gallon or more) glass or ceramic container.
+You can warm the water (up to 100°F/37°C) to speed up the sugar dissolving in the next step.

-- Measure and add sugar and dissolve in water.
+- Measure and add sugar to container and dissolve in water.

 - Zero the scale.
 Measure and stir in molasses until it dissolves.

 - Add salt, lemon and dates to container.

 - Grate ginger, then add to a muslin tea bag.
 Capture as much of the fresh ginger juice as possible.